 Portable generators are not intended for long, continuous use.
 In other words, you should only be using your portable generator for short periods.
 How long a portable generator can provide continuous power generation varies depending on the fuel source, size, and model you buy:

-- Gasoline-powered portable generators can run for about 6 to 16 hours at a time.
+- Gasoline-powered portable generators can run continuously for about six to 16 hours at a time.

-- Well-managed propane portable generators can run for about 150 to 200 hours at a time (about up to 8 days).
+- Well-managed propane portable generators can run for about 150 to 200 hours at a time (about up to eight days).

 If you need to run your portable generator for longer than that, you should consult the manufacturer’s instructions to avoid any hazards.
 Some manufacturers may recommend changing the oil and filter after running the generator for a certain number of hours (similar to the maintenance you perform on a car).

 You Might Also Like: What Kind of Generator Do I Need?
 Portable vs. Standby